 The song continued to twinkle in her ears, as she spotted Michael coming up the street with something large and square in his hands.
 Her face glowed as he waved excitedly right before crossing the street towards the theater.

-“I didn’t keep waiting too long, did I?”
-Michael asked, as Denny shook her head energetically.
+“I didn’t keep you waiting too long, did I?”
+Michael asked, as Denny shook her head quickly.

 “Nope!
 What’s up, Michael?”

 Michael smiled.
 “Oh, you know, the usual.
 I was at dinner with Rob and the others.
 I would have come sooner, bu-”

 She was quick to put a finger to his lips, silencing him in a heartbeat.
 “It’s okay.
 I completely understand.”

 Michael then remembered the thing in his hands.
 He lifted it up, showing it off in all of its original splendor.